 Teaching at Tarporley CofE Primary is characterised by high levels of subject expertise and clear, structured delivery.
 The curriculum is broad and balanced, designed to pique children’s curiosity while ensuring they master fundamental skills in literacy and numeracy.
 Teachers use assessment effectively to identify children who may need additional support or further challenge, ensuring that lessons are tailored to the needs of the cohort.

 The school employs a BOOKS approach (Bravery, Outward Facing, Opportunities, Knowledge, and Skills) to ensure pupils acquire a deep understanding of their subjects.
 Specialist teaching is a feature, with a dedicated teacher for French.
-In 2024, 93% of pupils reached the expected standard in science, demonstrating a strong grasp of the scientific method and factual knowledge.
+In the 2025 dataset, 90% of pupils reached the expected standard in science, demonstrating a strong grasp of the scientific method and factual knowledge.

 Quality of Education